 Requires some time to break in for the best feel and results.

 Can buy multiple basketballs for less.
 Heavy leather and stitching make the ball appropriate for both indoor and outdoor use.
 Ball is easy to inflate with the appropriate needle and hand or electric pump.

 Will last longer with indoor play versus outdoor use.

 The smaller size fits well into the hands of younger children (ages 5 to 8) to help develop a better feel and control over the ball at an early age.
 Will survive the abuse of outdoor play.

 Basketball can run on the small side.

 The heavy-duty leather and stitching is supported with a cushioned core for more comfortable play.
-Basketball is the right size for medium-sized hands and can be used as a women's practice ball.
+Intermediate size (one option) is the right size for medium-sized hands and can be used as a practice ball.

 Ball tends to deflate after some repeated use or play.